 The OUCC has filed the following testimony in support of the agreement:

 Any agreement filed with the IURC may be accepted, denied, or modified.
 An IURC settlement hearing was held on January 19, 2017.
-Final written filings from the case's parties are due in February.
+The case's parties are filing proposed orders for IURC consideration, including the joint proposed order of the city and the OUCC on February 13, 2017.

 An IURC public field hearing was held in East Chicago on November 17, 2016.
 The OUCC issued a November 4, 2016 news release to invite public comments.